mehulagg/gitlab/doc/user/admin_area/settings/account_and_limit_settings.md

 ## Default projects limit

-You can change the maximum number of projects that can be created in a users personal namespace.
-Setting this value to 0 disallows creating projects in a users personal namespace but they can be created within a group.
+You can change the default value for the maximum number of projects that users can create in their personal namespace.
+Setting this value to 0 disallows creating projects in a users personal namespace but they can still be created within a group.
 Navigate to **Admin Area (wrench icon) > Settings > General**, then expand **Account and Limit**.
 From here, you can increase or decrease by changing the value in `Default projects limit`.